Editor's pick — mattress review category

 Installation takes two people on a queen or king size.
 Fold the mattress up at one end, slide the encasement over from the other end, then lay flat and close the zipper.
 The zipper should close without force - if it's straining, your encasement is too small.

 For bed bug control specifically, you need an encasement rated for bed bugs (look for ASTM F3279 standard).
-Standard allergen encasements have larger weave openings that bed bugs can navigate.
+Standard allergen encasements have larger weave openings that bed bugs can handle.

 Encasement vs Protector: When to Use Each